 *Note: You can change the number of drivers using Circuit based on your sales trends.
 If you have a busy high-volume quarter coming up, you can add drivers as needed.
 Once the sales or holiday period wanes, you can reduce the number of drivers tied to your account — and this gives you total flexibility, as you don’t need to pay for the whole month for every driver.

-If you manage a team of delivery drivers and want a simple, cost-effective way to keep track of them (while making their routes more efficient), sign up for a free 7-day trial of Circuit.
+If you manage a team of delivery drivers and want a simple, cost-effective way to keep track of them (while making their routes more efficient), sign up for a free trial of Circuit.

 Whereas Routific is mainly for small businesses, Onfleet’s delivery management tool becomes an economical option when it is used by large fleets which aren’t necessarily dealing in a high volume of monthly deliveries.
 This is due to Onfleet’s flat-rate pricing tier.